 Salus University Osborne College of Audiology in collaboration with National Institute for Speech and Hearing (NISH), Trivandrum, is offering a Vestibular and Balance Disorders Workshop in Trivandrum, India.

-Due to unforeseen circumstances, the workshop in collaboration with NISH will be offered in November, 2018.
+The workshop in collaboration with NISH will be offered November 29 through December 2, 2018.
 Early registration rates will be available until September 15, 2018.

 November 29, 2018 - December 2, 2018